Merging Concepts-Ann Ducharme

 The Gibson Gallery is located in South Western Ontario's historic town of Amherstburg.

-This former Michigan Central Railroad Station, ca. 1896, is a quaint Art Gallery
+This former Michigan Central Railroad Station, ca. 1896, has been renovated to its original Romanesque glory

-a charitable organization incorporated in 1975 "to encourage and foster cultural development in the fields of fine arts and applied arts".
+The Gallery is owned and operated by the Fort Malden Guild of Arts and Crafts,a charitable organization incorporated in 1975 "to encourage and foster cultural development in the fields of fine arts and applied arts".

 Admission to the Gallery is free-donations help support this heritage site.

 for their continued support of the Gibson Gallery.

 We thank them for their recognition of the importance of a non-profit public gallery and the Arts in a community.

 The Gibson Gallery Artisan Shoppe is open! is open!

 - All staff and visitors must self-screen before visiting the gallery (https://covid-19.ontario.ca/self-assessment/).